 How Long Does it Take to Get an Associate Degree?

 While an associate degree is often referred to as a 2-year college degree, that doesn’t mean it has to take you that long to graduate.
-By choosing a university that offers liberal transfer policies, flexible online options and shorter, more frequent semesters, you can greatly reduce the amount of time it takes to earn an associate degree.
-Alternatively, if you need to take fewer classes during the year because of competing work or personal obligations, schools that provide that option can help you earn an associate degree on a timeline that aligns best with your life.
+By choosing a university that offers liberal transfer policies, flexible online options, and shorter, more frequent semesters, you can greatly reduce the amount of time it takes to earn an associate degree.
+Alternatively, if you need to take fewer classes during the year because of competing work or personal obligations, schools that provide that option can help you earn an associate degree on a timeline that allows you to balance school and work.

-Whether an online associate degree takes you more or less than 2 years to complete, the U.S. Bureau of Labor Statistics reports that earning this degree leads to higher earnings and lower unemployment.
-In 2019, individuals with associate degrees earned a median weekly salary of $887, compared to high school graduates who earned $746.
-Only 2.7% of associate degree holders were unemployed in 2019 compared to high school graduates, who had a 3.7% unemployment rate.
+Whether an online associate degree takes you more or less than 2 years to complete, the U.S. Bureau of Labor Statistics (BLS) reports that obtaining this degree leads to higher earnings and lower unemployment.
+In 2020, individuals with associate degrees earned a median weekly salary of $938, compared to high school graduates who earned $781.
+Only 7.1% of associate degree holders were unemployed in 2020 compared to high school graduates, who had a 9% unemployment rate.

 What is an Associate Degree?